 Dr. Jayajit Chakraborty

 Dr. Jayajit Chakraborty is a Professor of Geography in the Department of Sociology & Anthropology and the Founding Director of the Socio-Environmental & Geospatial Analysis (SEGA) Lab at UTEP.
-Prior to joining UTEP, Dr. Chakraborty was a Professor and Chair in the Geography Division of the Department of Geography, Environment, and Planning at the University of South Florida (Tampa, Florida).
-He was also a visiting scholar in the Climate Change Research Centre at the University of New South Wales (Sydney, Australia).
+Prior to joining UTEP, Dr. Chakraborty was a Professor and Chair in the Geography Division of the Department of Geography, Environment, and Planning at the University of South Florida (Tampa, Florida) and also a visiting scholar in the Climate Change Research Centre at the University of New South Wales (Sydney, Australia).
+He was recently appointed as a member of the Science Advisory Board and the new Environmental Justice Science Committee of the US Environmental Protection Agency (EPA).

 As a broadly trained social scientist, Dr. Chakraborty’s research interests encompass a wide range of contemporary environmental and social justice issues.
-Specific topics include environmental justice, vulnerability to hazards and disasters, environmental health, racial/ethnic disparities, climate justice, sustainability, and urban environmental change.
-His research utilizes both traditional and newly emerging methodologies, including the application of GIScience and spatial statistical techniques.
-Information on his ongoing research projects in the SEGA Lab is available here.
+Specific topics include environmental justice, social vulnerability to hazards and disasters, sustainability, environmental health, racial/ethnic disparities, food insecurity, and urban environmental change.
+His scholarship has examined environmental and social inequalities in multiple US urban areas, Australia, India, and the US-Mexico border.
+His research utilizes a variety of traditional and emerging methodologies, including applications of GIScience and spatial statistical techniques, as well as social surveys and mixed-methods approaches.
+Information on his ongoing research projects is available here.

-Dr. Chakraborty has authored numerous articles in prominent academic journals such as American Journal of Public Health, Annals of the Association of American Geographers, Disasters, Environment & Planning A, Environmental Research, Health & Place, Risk Analysis, Social Science & Medicine, and Urban Geography.
+Dr. Chakraborty has authored more than 100 publications.
+His articles have appeared in prominent academic journals such as American Journal of Public Health, Annals of the Association of American Geographers, Disasters, Environment & Planning A, Environmental Research, Health & Place, Risk Analysis, Social Science & Medicine, and Urban Geography.
 He has coauthored/coedited four books, including the recently published Geographies of Behavioral Health, Crime, and Disorder: The Intersection of Social Problems and Place and The Routledge Handbook of Environmental Justice.
-He has received multiple grants from the U.S. National Science Foundation (NSF), Environmental Protection Agency (EPA), U.S. Department of Transportation, U.S. Department of Treasury, American Association of Geographers (AAG), and several other agencies.
+He was recently selected to coauthor the US Government’s Fifth National Climate Assessment report.
+Dr. Chakraborty's research has been funded by grants from the US National Science Foundation (NSF), US Department of Transportation, US Department of Treasury, EPA, American Association of Geographers (AAG), and several other agencies.
 He was also a recipient of the University of Texas System Faculty STARs Award.
-Dr. Chakraborty has served on advisory committees and review panels for the AAG, EPA, NSF, National Institutes of Health (NIH), and National Academies of Sciences, Engineering, & Medicine (NASEM).
-He is currently serving on the editorial boards of the following journals: Environment, Development and Sustainability, International Journal of Environmental Research and Public Health, and Environmental Justice.
+Dr. Chakraborty has served on advisory committees and review panels for the AAG, EPA, NSF, National Institutes of Health (NIH), National Academies of Sciences, Engineering, & Medicine (NASEM), and the US Global Change Research Program.
+He is currently an Associate Editor of the journal Environment, Development and Sustainability, and an editorial board member of Environmental Justice and International Journal of Environmental Research and Public Health .

 Google Scholar: https://scholar.google.com/citations?user=IsYhh44AAAAJ&hl=en